iberianpig/fusuma-plugin-tap/README.md

       verbose: true
 ```

+## Known issues
+* `libinput debug-events --verbose` outputs is unstable, so it may not work properly with some versions of libinput.
+* **libinput 1.10.4 contains a bug that suddenly stopped detecting taps.**

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.